 They’d prescribed me an antipsychotic called Geodon, but I didn’t really take it.
 I googled the meds and saw that it was for psychosis, which was the first time I had heard that word.
 I started obsessing about the side effects, like shortness of breath.
 Remember, my biggest fear was that I would pass out on my baby.
 They also gave me Xanax for major anxiety attacks, and Lunesta to sleep.

 After hospital I had so much guilt about having been away from her.
-I remember being fixated on a fear that she would be traumatized by my behavior so I tried not to audibly cry around hard, which was hard because I was crying constantly.
+I remember being fixated on a fear that she would be traumatized by my behavior so I tried not to audibly cry around her, which was hard because I was crying constantly.
 My husband got a night nurse, but I had problems trusting her.
 Apparently I threw her out of the house.

 The ER doctors were the ones who diagnosed me, not that I knew it at the time.
 A year later I asked to see my medical records and read that I’d had a psychotic episode brought on by postpartum depression.
 It was hard to see the words “psychotic episode” next to your name.